zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 **Special cases**

-If you are still on Python 2 or your pages use a different encoding, such as ``Windows-1252`` or ``ISO-8859-1``, which was the default encoding for HTML 4, you have to add the encoding, eg ``:cp1252``, for all argument type converts, such as follows::
+If your pages use a different encoding, such as ``Windows-1252`` or ``ISO-8859-1``, which was the default encoding for HTML 4, you have to add the encoding, eg ``:cp1252``, for all argument type converts, such as follows::